manofmetropolis/selfEducation/README.md

 ## 01 - JavaScript Fundamentals:

-* Review of datat types and structures
+* Review of data types and structures
 * JavaScript in the Command Line
 * Deep dive on Node
 * Functions!
 Loops!
 Scope!